-To bring Ohio bettors their way, BetMGM is giving new users a risk-free first bet up to $1,000.
+To bring Ohio bettors their way, BetMGM is giving new users up to $1,000 in bet credits.
 Be sure to use promo code GAMBLEUSA when creating an account to lock in the bet insurance.
-Losing wagers will be credited as free bet credits within 24 hours.
-Users will have seven days to use their free bets.
+Losing wagers will be credited as bonus bet credits within 24 hours.
+Users will have seven days to use their bonus bets.

 #4 Caesars Sportsbook OH

 Through its mergers with Eldorado Resorts and William Hill, Caesars Sportsbook has become a massive casino company in recent years.
 Because of the deal, Caesars owns Eldorado Gaming Scioto Downs in Franklin County, Ohio.

 Caesars has closed the gap in a hurry with a selection of 18 sports, a favorite section for sports you frequent, profit boosts, and all the bells and whistles, albeit limited, a sports bettor could ask for.
 Despite a bland browser layout, Caesars is able to attract and retain bettors with the help of competitive odds, especially on combat sports.